near/docs/docs/3.tutorials/nfts/9-series.md

 ### Lazy Minting

-// TODO: link to lazy minting

-The first workflow you'll test out is lazy minting NFTs.
+The first workflow you'll test out is [lazy minting](#lazy-minting) NFTs.
 If you remember, the second series has a price associated with it of 1 $NEAR.
 This means that there are no minting restrictions and anyone can try and purchase the NFT.
 Let's try it out.

 In order to view the NFT in the NEAR wallet, you'll want the `receiver_id` to be an account you have currently available in the wallet site.
 Let's export it to an environment variable.
 Run the following command but replace `YOUR_ACCOUNT_ID_HERE` with your actual NEAR account ID.